matsnyberg/arousal-and-post-decision-processes/README.markdown

 Arousal and Post Decision Processes: Effects of Experimentally Manipulated Arousal on Differentiation and Consolidation Processes
 =================================================================================================================================

-This is a LaTeX:ed version of me and Johanna Almtoft's bachelor thesis in psychology, submitted in 1996.
+This is a LaTeX:ed version of mine and Johanna Almtoft's bachelor thesis in psychology, submitted in 1996.

 The title of the thesis is Arousal and Post Decision Processes: